EndPointCorp/end-point-blog/2011/06/20/dbdpg-utf-8-for-postgresql.html.md

 The old attribute, **pg_enable_utf8**, will be deprecated, and have no effect.
 We thought about re-using that but it seemed clearer and cleaner to simply create a new variable (pg_utf8_strings), as the behavior has significantly changed.

 A beta version of DBD::Pg (2.99.9_1) with these changes has been uploaded to CPAN for anyone to experiment with.
 Right now, none of this is set in stone, but we did want to get a working version out there to start the discussion and see how it interacts with applications that were making use of the pg_enable_utf8 flag.
-You can web search for "dbdpg" and look for the "Latest Dev.
-Release", or jump straight to [the page for DBD::Pg 2.99.9_1](http://search.cpan.org/~turnstep/DBD-Pg-2.99.9_1/).
+You can web search for “dbdpg” and look for the “Latest Dev.
+Release”, or jump straight to [the page for DBD::Pg 2.99.9_1](https://metacpan.org/release/TURNSTEP/DBD-Pg-2.99.9_1).
 The trailing underscore is a CPAN convention that indicates this is a development version only, and thus will not replace the latest production version (2.18.1 as of this writing).

 As a reminder, DBD::Pg has [switched to using git](/blog/2011/06/14/dbdpg-moves-to-git), so you can follow along with the development
 with: